 Thanks again for taking the time to participate, Rich!

 I'm a fifty-something year old married guy who is referred to as "The Geek" by my wife.
-That may give you the quick version.
-If you want more info read on.
-I grew up in the 60’s-70's as a huge fan of the Big Bad Bruins, Godzilla, Rock Music, Comics, all things scary, drawing and reading.
+I grew up in the 60’s-70's as a huge fan of the Big Bad Bruins, Godzilla, Rock and Blues Music, Comics, all things scary, drawing and reading.
 Hmm...doesn't sound like a geek to me...
 I work for a financial institution as a Web QA tester.
-I am happily married and have been for over 15 years.
+I am happily married and have been for 20 years.
 I enjoy cartooning and drawing in pen and ink and occasionally will add some watercolor.
 I have been playing the guitar for years and just recently taught myself the ukulele.
 I love classic Sci-Fi and Monster movies.
 Preferably in Black and White.
-I am not a fan of the new slasher gross-out movies.
-They come too close to reality.
-Now the Creature from the Black Lagoon....that’s a movie.